jfilter/clean-text/README.md

 ```

 If [unidecode](https://github.com/takluyver/Unidecode) is not available, `clean-text` will resort to Python's [unicodedata.normalize](https://docs.python.org/3.7/library/unicodedata.html#unicodedata.normalize) for [transliteration](https://en.wikipedia.org/wiki/Transliteration).
 Transliteration to closest ASCII symbols involes manually mappings, i.e., `ê` to `e`.
-Unidecode's hand-crafted mapping is superiour but unicodedata's are sufficent.
+Unidecode's mapping is superiour but unicodedata's are sufficent.
-However, you may want to disable this feature altogether depening on your data and use case.
+However, you may want to disable this feature altogether depending on your data and use case.

 ## Usage